Your privacy is critically important to us. At POPSMASH, we have a few fundamental principles:

 As part of our lead generation service, our customers run marketing campaigns (e.g. Instagram giveaways) where a chance to win a prize is offered in exchange for completing steps like leaving a public social media comment, entering an email address, etc. Information provided during these campaigns is synced to the campaign host's (who is responsible for the campaign) database where this information is used for marketing or other purposes.
 By participating in these campaigns and willingly providing this information you are consenting to future marketing and other activities using this information.
 See our POPSMASH terms of service and campaign terms of service for full details.

 We use information about you for the purposes listed below:

 - To provide our Services.
 For example, to set up and maintain your account, provide customer service, process payments and orders, and verify user information.
 When you initially log in (e.g. with Facebook and connect your Instagram account) we will automatically create a POPSMASH account for you, which is required to use our services.

 - To ensure quality, maintain safety, and improve our Services.
 For example, by providing automatic upgrades and new versions of our Services.
 Or, for example, by monitoring and analyzing how users interact with our Services so we can create new features that we think our users will enjoy or make our Services easier to use.

 - To place and manage ads in our advertising program.
-For example, to place ads on our sites as part of our advertising program, and understand ad performance.
+For example, to place ads as part of our advertising program, and understand ad performance.